Getting Ready To Start Weaning

 - First cup.
 Introduce a cup from around 6 months and offer sips of water with meals.
 Using an open cup or a free-flow cup without a valve will help your baby learn to sip and is better for their teeth.

 - An old shower curtain is great to place on the floor to catch any spills and can be wiped down really easily when mealtime is over.

 - Plastic containers and ice cube trays can be helpful for batch cooking and freezing small portions.

-You should still continue to carry on sterilising your baby’s bottles and teats and do this until they are one year old.
-Make sure you wash and rinse your baby's bottle-feeding equipment thoroughly before you sterilise it.
+You should still continue to carry on sterilising your baby’s bottles and teats until they are one year old.
+Make sure you wash and rinse your baby's bottle-feeding equipment really well before you sterilise it.

 After your baby is 6 months old you do not need to sterilise their other feeding equipment such as bowls and spoons.
 Your baby's digestive and immune systems are more mature and the risk of infection is less likely.
 From 6 months your baby can be offered tap water to drink which does not need to be boiled and cooled first.

 Hygiene is still really important.
 Always wash your hands before preparing food for your baby.
 When your baby has finished his food, wash the bowls, plates and spoons in hot, soapy water, and rinse them afterwards.
 Or wash them in the dishwasher.